 Goat Milk Protein

-Compared to standard cow milk, soy milk, or nut milks, goat milk has more protein per serving.
+Compared to standard cow milk, soy milk, or nut milk, goat milk has more protein per serving.

 Further, the digestion of goat milk proteins is nearly a third faster compared to cow milk proteins.
 It’s also less allergenic and is good for heart health.